-"Is elemental iron needed in my diet?
+"Is elemental iron needed in my diet?"

 My doctor says I should take supplements but they're harsh on my stomach.
 Is this necessary?

 Iron deficiency makes it hard for the body to produce adequate amounts of hemoglobin and fewer red blood cells can be produced.
 Thus, most people are noted to have iron deficiency when a doctor notices that they are anemic on a routine complete blood count.
 Certain populations are at higher risk for iron deficiency, including women from the blood losses inherent to the menstrual cycle.
 People though to be iron deficient are often recommended to take iron supplements, however these not infrequently cause GI upset and constipation.
 But supplements are not the only way to increase dietary iron.
 Many foods are high in iron and increasing your intake of certain foods can help replete your body's iron stores.
 Foods that are high in iron include red meat, egg yolks, dark leafy greens, raisins, turkey, beans, lentils, chick peas, soybeans, liver, and artichokes.
 You need to be evaluated frequently by a doctor to recheck your blood counts and certain tests of your body's iron stores, in order to evaluate how well your increased dietary iron intake is repleting the depleted iron stores in your body.
 I would recommend you see a primary care physician to be fully evaluated and determine if there are any acceptable alternatives to taking iron supplements in your case.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.